v2sCollections/Constellation/README.md

 - Swaps the helmet torch light out for a different clearer version.
 - Jetpacks now work with pressing and holding buttons, instead of being single press.
 - Grabbing objects and Bodies is now quicker with no delay.
+- Removes the warning when opening the console for the first time in a session.

 ## UI Improvements Include